MoldyMacaroniX/dashword.net/_src/posts/how-to-fix-youtuber-inclusivity-in-the-geometry-dash-awards.md

 I don't want to sound like a jerk writing this.
 The reason I spent weeks writing a 1800 word review on the Awards is because I believe it is such an important event in the community.

-It gives the community hype, and others--creators, YouTubers, and players--something to aim for.
+It gives the community hype, and others—creators, YouTubers, and players—something to aim for.

 Because of this, I want to see the Awards succeed.
 I believe they have so much potential.
 But the first logical step is to have them represent what the community achieved throughout the year, which I think they could be better at.